Connect with us

 Undoubtedly a good midfielder, Nolan boasts 12 goals from his time playing for Wanderers, and West Ham.
 In total, he’s just one short of reaching 100 League career goals at the time of writing.

 Nolan certainly came in with ambition and the respect of his peers.
-Orient’s goal to reach the this season stopped looking as certain when the enthusiasm died down, though.
+Orient’s goal to reach the play-offs this season stopped looking as certain when the enthusiasm died down, though.
 After Leyton’s defeat to on the 9th of April, it was Nolan himself who admitted to the BBC that his players were suffering from a lack of confidence.
 Only a few days later, the board announced that Nolan is going to dedicate himself to playing instead of managing the Os, who remain two points off the League Two play-offs.
 But what went wrong on the manager side and what could be have prevented it?

 Ronaldo and Pique have also been in the news recently with some of it centred around their ability on the felt instead of the pitch.
 Both of the footballers are avid poker players, with Ronaldo recently signing a deal with online poker cardroom.
 Pique is a frequent fixture at high stakes poker games and he recently competed in the European Poker Tour event in Barcelona.